mcast/hf-training/trail.md

 ```

 ## First feature, shows this file
-Something that isn't going to appear in my upcoming hotfix.
+Something that isn't going to appear in my upcoming hotfix,
+and looks like [this](feature.png) in gitk.
+Note master
 ```
 mca@cgpbar:~/gitwk-cgp/hf-training$ git hf feature start trail-stuff Fetching origin